Amazing Viewpoints of Phuket

 Black Rock Viewpoint

 This viewpoint can be reached best by hiking from the main road, near the Kata-Karon Viewpoint.
+Go with us, we organize hiking trips and bring you there!
 The way is quite steep, so it’s a good idea to wear good shoes and be fit enough for the challenge.
-The view however are rewarding and nice and very much worth the hike.
-Take you camera with a good wide angle lens, for some great pictures, ideally during sunset.
-You might not be the only photograper up there.
+The views however are rewarding and nice and very much worth the hike.
+Take you camera with a good wide-angle lens, for some great pictures, ideally during sunset.
+You might not be the only photographer up there.
 Enjoy the views to Nai Harn Beach and Promthep Cape, to Racha Islands, Bon Island and Coral Island.